 But you had better hurry because human encroachment is exerting tremendous pressure on this ecosystem resulting in accelerated soil erosion and siltation.

 In the 1990s, there were attempts to conserve the entire wetlands at Ondiri but these were not successful.
 Recently, it seems there are some renewed efforts towards protecting what remains of this amazing place.
-The Water Resource Management Authority (WARMA), for instance, is now restricting any form of farming activity in the riparian.
+The Water Resource Management Authority (WARMA), for instance, is now restricting any form of farming activity in the riparian area.

 A group calling themselves the Friends of Ondiri are also working to ensure the old beauty of Ondiri is somehow restored and safeguarded for future generations to experience this fantastic mystery of nature.
 I wonder what they are doing to reduce the unregulated water harvesting going on here.

-Conservationists estimate that there are about 45 unmetered water pumps drawing water from Ondiri swamp.
+Conservationists estimate that there are about 45 unmetered water pumps drawing water from the Ondiri swamp.
 I counted at least 10 in the short period I was there.

 Not much has been done by way of developing the place as a tourist destination so there are no parking facilities.
 You just have to leave your car by the roadside and descend on foot to the swamp.
 Enjoy and do not end up in Nakuru!